more8722/disaster-response-NLP/README.md

  Using text data from figure-8, to bulid ETL pipeline. then to train a machine learning model to classify disaster messages.
 Finally, by using web app that worker can input messages then get classification to serveral categories , such as "water", "food", etc.

 ## Data
-   B
+   For data part :
+1.Messages data: disaster_messages.csv
+2.Categories data: disaster_categories.csv
+3.SQL Database: DisasterResponse.db
+4.Jupyter notebook for building ETL pipeline: ETL Pipeline Preparation.ipynb 5.Python script for processing the data: process_data.py

-   Do ETL priplinr then store the result in a SQL database .
+   Do ETL pipeline then store the result in a SQL database .